You are browsing documentation for an older version. See the latest documentation here.

 Tutorial: DeGraphQL custom entities

-Before you begin ensure that you have Installed Kong Ingress Controller with Gateway API support in your Kubernetes cluster and are able to connect to Kong.
+Prerequisites: Install Kong Ingress Controller with Gateway API support in your Kubernetes cluster and connect to Kong.
 This guide requires Kong Gateway Enterprise.

 Prerequisites